DaniXmir/GlassVr/README.md

 8. wireless?

-	option 1. find a way to stream the "headset window" to your phone, Parsec could work, or alvr maybe?
+	option 1. find a way to stream the "headset window" to your phone, maybe alvr or even Parsec?

 	option 2. there are some "wireless hdmi 120hz" on amazon/aliexpress, but i dont know how good they actually are, especially for vr